SleepySoft/FreeReq/README_EN.md

 # FreeReq

-A free and open source requirement management tool.
+A free open source requirements management tool.

-I need a light-weight, free, Caliber (a Borland software) like requirement management tool.
-But I didn't find one.
-So I wrote such a software.
+I need a tool to manage my open source project requirements, but I can't find a suitable one.
+Most requirements management tools are paid and heavy.
+The tool I expect should be:

+1. Free and lightweight

+2. The requirements file must be stored locally not online

+3. The saved requirements file must be a text file that can be read even without using a specific tool and good for git

+4. Organize the requirements document in a tree structure

+5. It should support Markdown editing

+Since I couldn't find such a tool, I decided to write one myself.

 # Introduce

-FreeReq can organize requirement document as tree structure.
-A requirement entry can have its sub requirement entry.
+FreeReq can organize requirement documents into a tree structure.
+A requirement document can contain sub-requirement documents.

-The name, ID, and content are the basic information of a requirement entry.
+A requirement document contains the following basic information:

++ UUID - document unique identifier

++ Req ID - document requirement ID (Unique)

-* The name will show as the node name in tree view
++ Title - document title, as the node name of the tree
-* The ID is a unique identifier of a requirement entry, which can be referenced in discussion.
-* The content is the main description of a requirement entry.

-More requirement entry information can be added by editing the metadata.
-The editor ui will automatically generate the editing controls.
++ Content - document content, edited in Markdown format

++ Last Editor - the last editor, the program should automatically read the system user name

++ Last Updater Time - the last editing time, the program should automatically fill in the save time

+In addition, users can also customize fields, which are collectively called Meta Data, and these data will become part of the requirement document.

+For detailed requirement descriptions, please refer to the FreeReq.req file.

 # How to run

 You can download the packaged release exe and run it directly.
+The advantage is convenience, but the disadvantages are:

++ Large size

-However, the display effect of markdown is not good, and the plug-in function is not supported.
++ Markdown display effect is not good
+> Because QtWebEngine will be lost after packaging into exe, resulting in poor HTML rendering effect

++ Does not support plug-in function

-The recommended way is to run FreeReq.py directly using python, as QtWebEngine will be lost after packaging as exe, causing the HTML rendering to look bad.
+The recommended way is to run FreeReq.py directly with python,

-You can use pip install -r requirements.txt to install all dependency.
++ You can use pip install -r requirements.txt to install all dependencies.

-Or just run "run.bat" to create virtual environment and install requirements automatically (Suggest).
++ Or run "run.bat" directly to create a virtual environment and automatically install dependencies (recommended).
+> If it does not work properly, delete the "env" folder and re-run "run.bat"

 # Plugins

-FreeReq supports extensions.
-You can rename "doc/config_example.json" to "config.json" and put it in the root folder.

-You can edit to enable more plugins.
+FreeReq supports plugin extensions.
+You can rename "doc/config_example.json" to "config.json" and put it in the FreeReq root directory.
+Edit it to enable more plugins.

+The currently implemented plugins are as follows:

 ## ScratchPaper

+Sometimes we need to copy and paste some fixed-format text, and this plug-in is used to cache commonly used text.

-Click "Template" button to open scratch paper window.
-You can save preset text in the scratch paper.
+When the plug-in is enabled, a "ScratchPaper" button will be added to the interface.
+Click this button to open the scratch paper window.

-The text will be saved automatically.
+You can add preset text to the scratch paper, and the content will be automatically saved and loaded automatically the next time you run FreeReq.

 ## MarkdownStyle